kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 With all the NifTI images and JSON files stored in the same place, we can use 'Op 2' routine:

 #. click **Open** next to 'Op 2'
-#. select *~/qsm_tutorial/data* as the input.
+#. select *~/qsm_tutorial/data* as the input (The dialog box will show the current directory in Matlab).
 #. click **Save header** to save the file.
-The process is done when you see the message 'SEPIA header is saved!' in the command window.
+The process is done when you see the message '*SEPIA header is saved!*' in the command window.
 You should see a new file is generated in the input directory.

 Your setting should be similar to the following: